northern-nm-highlights/northern-nm-highlights.github.io/docs/index.md

 ### Functionality
-* The app would provide information on the link provided according to the city name typed in and surrounding area.
+* The app would provide information on the link provided according to one of the 3 cities name typed in and surrounding area.
 Pictures and descriptions of places would also be provided.
 You would be able to search your destination and find a point of interest.

 ### Persistent Data
-* The user will be able to type in the name of the city and be directed to a link for that city, as well as places of interest in the surrounding area.
+* The user will be able to type in the name of 3 cities, Chama, Chimayo, and Espanola, and be directed to a link for that city, as well as places of interest in the surrounding area.
 I personally would like to have a point of interest, for all the places I know!
 ### External services